 The main difference between State Farm and most competitors is the buying process.
 State Farm requires working with a local agent for nearly every policy, while insurers like Ethos offer fully online applications and instant or same-day decisions for qualified applicants.
 For buyers who prioritize speed and convenience, that distinction matters more than any coverage detail.

-One of State Farm's strengths is its variety of permanent coverage options.
-Its lineup of whole life structures, including limited pay and single premium options, gives buyers more flexibility than most direct-to-consumer carriers.
-For a broader look at how State Farm compares, check the best life insurance and cheapest life insurance companies.
+State Farm offers more permanent coverage options than most direct-to-consumer carriers.
+Its whole life lineup includes limited pay and single premium structures, giving buyers flexibility beyond standard term products.
+For a broader comparison, see the best life insurance and cheapest life insurance companies.

 State Farm Life Insurance Reviews: FAQ